perenciolo/marvelxperience/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.

+## Configuration

+Go to src/enviroments and add your keys to marvel api `export const publicKey = ADD YOUR MARVEL PUBLIC KEY HERE;
+export const privateKey = ADD YOUR MARVEL PRIVATE KEY HERE;`

+make a dir in node_modules/md5 and add this file named md5.ts

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.